Rukeanu/SQL-7/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please write a SQL statement to see restaurants are grouping by visits and by orders and joined with each other by using restaurant name.
+Write an SQL statement to see how restaurants are grouped by visits and by orders, and joined together by restaurant name.
-You can use internal SQLs from Exercise 02 (restaurants by visits and by orders) without limitations of amount of rows.
+You can use the internal SQL from Exercise 02 (Restaurants by Visits and by Orders) without any restrictions on the number of rows.

-Additionally, please add the next rules.
+In addition, add the following rules.
-- calculate a sum of orders and visits for corresponding pizzeria (be aware, not all pizzeria keys are presented in both tables).
+- Compute a sum of orders and visits for the corresponding pizzeria (note that not all pizzeria keys are represented in both tables).
-- sort results by `total_count` column in descending mode and by `name` in ascending mode.
+- Sort the results by the `total_count` column in descending order and by the `name` column in ascending order.
-Take a look at the data sample below.
+Take a look at the example data below.

 | name | total_count |
 | ------ | ------ |